 If your home has an attic that is small and difficult to access or requires numerous custom fabricated parts, the cost of installation will increase.
 The type of home that you live in and existing features are often considered when getting a quote for the installation cost.
 The more complex the installation is the longer it will take and the more money it will cost you.

-The cost to simply switch out an old HVAC system and replace it with a new one is roughly $6,000 to $8,000.
-This does not include any ductwork and is typically a one-day job.
+Replacing an old HVAC system and with a new one is roughly $6,000 to $8,000.
+The price does not include any ductwork and is typically a one-day job.

 The cost for a full HVAC installation, which includes ductwork, is between $9,200 to $12,300, and typically takes 3 to 5 days to complete.